The Most Common & Most Desired Nose Shapes: Which Nose Is Yours?

 Common Noses

-Now that we’ve elaborated a bit on the three main components of the nose, you might be wondering, “what is my nose shape?”
+Now that we’ve elaborated on the three main components of the nose, you might wonder, “What is my nose shape?”
 Let’s discuss some of the most common types of noses that people have.

 Bumped/Humped Nose

-A Humped nose is defined by the presence of a large bump/hump on the nose bridge.
-Some people are naturally born with this, but a principal reason for a humped nose is due to physical injury such as a broken nose.
-The size and shape of the hump can wildly vary but is usually most prominent when being the nose from the side.
+A humped nose is characterized by a noticeable bump or hump on the nose bridge.
+While some individuals are naturally born with this feature, a primary reason for a humped nose is physical injury, such as a broken nose.
+The size and shape of the hump can vary significantly, but it is usually most prominent when viewing the nose from the side.
 Actor Owen Wilson famously has a prominent hump in his nose due to having his nose broken twice during his youth.

-When it comes to conventional attractive qualities in the face, it’s all about symmetry—having an asymmetrical nose shape can throw off the face’s overall appearance.
-Asymmetrical noses are usually categorized by having curved and bent bridges, occasionally giving the bridge a bumpy appearance.
-In more prominent cases, the curvature can begin to impact the breathing capabilities of a person, also known as a deviated septum.
+Symmetry is often associated with conventional attractiveness in facial features.
+An asymmetrical nose shape can disrupt the overall balance of the face.
+Asymmetrical noses are usually identified by curved and bent bridges, occasionally giving the bridge a bumpy appearance.
+In more severe cases, the curvature can impact breathing capabilities, a condition known as a deviated septum.
+Treatment for a crooked nose often involves septoplasty or rhinoplasty to improve both function and appearance.

 Long and Narrow Nose

-This nose is defined by having a nose bridge that appears to extend longer vertically than ideal to a person’s face.
-This long appearing bridge usually due to narrowness in the nose is.
-Having a long and narrow nose can cause the rest of your face to be disproportionately wider.
-This nose is sometimes referred to as a “hawk nose” due to its “beak” like appearance.
-When correcting this type of nose shape, the tip of the nose is usually shortened and or widened to make it more proportionate to the face.
-Actor Adrian Brody has this type of nose shape.
+This nose shape is defined by a bridge that appears to extend longer vertically than what is proportional to the person’s face.
+The elongated bridge is usually due to the narrowness of the nose.
+Having a long and narrow nose can make the rest of the face appear disproportionately wider.
+This nose is sometimes referred to as a “hawk nose” due to its beak-like appearance.
+Correction typically involves shortening and/or widening the tip of the nose to create a more balanced look.
+Actor Adrian Brody has a long and narrow nose.

 Pinched Nose

-Having a nose that is pinched gives the appearance that your nostrils are pressed close together as if you were holding them “pinched” closed with your fingers.
-This type of nose can cause issues such as improper airflow and structural issues in the nose itself.
-This type of nose shape often is the result of an improperly done rhinoplasty procedure.
-Our Toronto plastic surgery clinic offers reconstructive rhinoplasty procedures, where we attempt a structural repair to the bridge.
-Some cases may require cartilage extraction from donor areas such as the ears and graft to the nose in the critical areas, but this is not always required.
+A pinched nose gives the appearance that the nostrils are pressed close together, as if they were being pinched closed with fingers.
+This nose shape can cause issues such as improper airflow and structural problems within the nose.
+It often results from an improperly performed rhinoplasty procedure.
+Our Toronto plastic surgery clinic offers reconstructive rhinoplasty to repair the bridge and restore proper structure.
+Some cases may require cartilage extraction from donor areas, such as the ears, to graft onto the nose, but this is not always necessary.

 Fleshy/Bulbous Nose